WatsonSantos/WatsonSantos/README.md

-### Career developed in Programming, working as a Fullstack developer with experience in JavaScript, Node.js, React.js, Next.js, Bootstrap, Tailwind, among others.
+<div align="center">Career developed in Programming, working as a Fullstack developer with experience in JavaScript, Node.js, React.js, Next.js, Bootstrap, Tailwind, among others.
 I've been in the programming world for about 4 years.
 I hold a degree in Computer Engineering.
-I love technology, programming, and the continuous pursuit of learning.
+I love technology, programming, and the continuous pursuit of learning.</div>

 - 🛠️ Fullstack Developer
 - 💡At this moment I'm learning Next.js with Typscript